FREQUENTLY ASKED QUESTIONS

 Is my driver reimbursement considered an earning?

 The reimbursement that you receive by being a carpool driver is NOT an earning, but a partial reversion of your own driving cost.
 We call it - put money back to your pocket.
-According to AAA 2016 estimate, the actual driving cost for a standard passenger car is about 47 cents a mile.
+According to IRS 2018 update, the driving reimbursement (a good estimate of the actual cost of driving) for a standard passenger car is about 54.5 cents per mile.
 That's your own hard earned money.
 We'll help you keep it!

 FEES & REIMBURSEMENT